🌐 Esta página está disponible en Español

 For Bankruptcy

-DTI is not the bankruptcy means test -- that is a separate calculation based on median income by state and household size.
+DTI is not the bankruptcy bankruptcy means test guide - that is a separate calculation based on median income by state and household size.
 But high DTI is often the first sign that the means test will be passed.
 If your DTI is over 50%, you should seriously evaluate whether the means test would qualify you for Chapter 7.

 For Financial Health Generally